Pie shop favored by Bush, Clinton and Obama closing Occoquan store

-After 20 years in Occoquan, Mom’s Apple Pie – a favorite of at least three presidents – is closing its location in town.
+After 20 years in Occoquan, Mom’s Apple Pie – a favorite of at least three U.S. presidents – is closing its location in town.
 But don’t despair, the pies will still be there.

 “A new bakery will be taking our place.
 Daughter #2 is opening up shop right here in our footprint,” owners Steven Cox and Avis Renshaw said in a social media post.